tanmaya26/file-bot/Bot/BOT.md

 We have made some modifications to our use cases.
 The following are the changes:<br>
     1. USE CASE: *Export files under a specific category*<br>
     Before modification, user had the option to export files in category by specifiying file name using the command: @botName --export fileName externalStorageName.
-Currently, user can only export the entire category and the files in it will be exported too using the command: @botName --export categoryName externalStorageName
+Currently, user can only export the entire category and the files in it will be exported too using the command: @botName --export categoryName externalStorageName<br>
     2. USE CASE: *Delete files under a specific category*<br>
     Before modification, user had the option to delete file in a category by specifying filename and category name using the command: @botName --deleteCategory categoryName fileName.
 After modification, user may only delete the entire category using the command: @botName --deleteCategory categoryName
 ## Selenium testing